Cwagne17/homelab/docs/cloudflare/access-policies.md

 **Requirements:**

-- ✅ Identity verification (email/IdP)
+- ✅ Identity verification (email)
 - ✅ Country or IP range restriction
-- ❌ No WARP required (works on mobile browsers)
+- ✅ Works on any device with browser

-**Result:** Still requires authentication, but accessible from any device.
+**Result:** Still requires authentication, accessible from any device.

 ### Tier 3: Consumer Apps (TVs, Streaming)